woheller69/browser/README.md

 - no trackers
 - no unnecessary permissions
 - third party cookies disabled by default
-- enable/disable cookies, javascript, location access, history
+- enable/disable cookies, javascript, location access, history and more
 - advanced settings for javascript, cookies and DOM-storage (domain/bookmark based)
-- toggle image loading
 - do not track me / GPC (global privacy control)
 - measures agains browser fingerprinting
 - AdBlocker